aleyna34131/privacyidea/doc/policies/enrollment.rst

 type: ``string``

-This policy requires the user to change the PIN of his token on a regular basis.
+This policy requires the user to change the PIN of their token on a regular basis.
 Enter a value followed by "d", e.g. change the PIN every 180 days will be "180d".